pip install requests import requests # Send a GET request to the website response = requests.get('https://en.wikipedia.org/wiki/Roman_Empire') # Extract cookies from the response cookies = response.cookies # Print all cookies print(f"All Cookies:\n{cookies}\n") # Access specific types of cookies ses

 Use the Secure flag in conjunction with the HttpOnly flag for comprehensive security that guards against both interception and client-side scripting attacks.

-Review and clean up session and persistent cookies periodically to avoid unnecessary data retention and potential compliance issues.
+Review and periodically clean up the session and persistent cookies to avoid unnecessary data retention and potential compliance issues.

 Web scraper API